 To start your journey with dental implants, you will first visit our doctors for an initial, one-on-one consultation at our Peoria office.
 During this appointment, our doctors will fully evaluate your oral health, take any needed X-rays, images, or impressions, talk to you about the dental implants process, and answer any questions you may have.
 They will then work with you to develop a treatment plan to suit your individual needs.

 The Surgical Process

-After you have met with one of our doctors and the two of you have determined that dental implants are the best option to replace your affected tooth or teeth, you will then schedule your first appointment.
+After you have met with one of our doctors and the two of you have determined that dental implants are the recommended option to replace your affected tooth or teeth, you will then schedule your first appointment.